kklin/spark/README.md

 `kelda ssh <MACHINE_ID>`, (for the machines above, `kelda ssh 12c`) or manually with `ssh kelda@<PUBLIC_IP>`.

-To list all active containers in the cluster, execute `kelda ps` again, and look for `CONTAINER` at the end of the output.
+To list all active containers in the cluster, execute `kelda show` again, and look for `CONTAINER` at the end of the output.
 For example:

 ```
-$ kelda ps
+$ kelda show
 ...
 CONTAINER       MACHINE         COMMAND                   LABELS      STATUS     CREATED           PUBLIC IP
 13d6b800086a    4316db8165d3    keldaio/spark run master  spark-ms    running    34 seconds ago    54.183.187.137:8080